Witness the Spring Equinox Awaken the 10-Story Serpent That Slithers down Chichen Itza

 To ensure you get the most out of your day, don’t forget to read our top tips before embarking on this epic adventure of a lifetime.

-During the Equinox Dates 2017
+During the Spring Equinox Dates 2023:

 If you are planning on booking your excursion on any of the dates listed above please note: